moskytw/mosky-mini-configs/README.md

 private script to configure bunch of servers.
 Awesome. 😎

 The Makefile also has an _uninstall_ target.
 The target removes, **not restores**, the configs installed by _install_.

-Note it won't uninstall the packages installed by _install-extra_.
+Note that it won't uninstall the packages installed by _install-extra_.

 ## The Vimrc